Guidelines for Authors

 3. Selection of Reviewer

 Each article should be in English, and is reviewed by two external reviewers in a blind review process.
 Reviewers are internationally active and prominent experts, and need to have at least the equivalent academic qualification level as the author of the submitted article.
 One reviewer can write a maximum of two reviews per year.
 Reviewers which are coming from the same institution and country as the author are not allowed.
 Reviewers will be chosen from different age-groups, gender-groups, school of thoughts, countries of origin and institutions.
 At least 30% of all reviewers, per year, are women.
 According to the general principle for the selection of two reviewers for each article, one reviewer will be chosen among experts from the article’s empirical focus, and the other from among experts for the article’s relevant theoretical and methodological approach (with no necessary research focus on Southeastern Europe).
+We are committed to editorial independence, and strive in all cases to prevent this principle from being compromised through conflicts of interest, fear, or any other corporate, business, financial or political influence.
+Our editorial processes reflect this commitment to editorial independence.
 Should one of the reviews be inconsistent, the editors retain the right to send the article to a new reviewer.
 Reviewers will be asked to declare a possible bias towards the author.
 In the case of a retroactively disclosed, but non-declared bias, the review will not be taken into consideration and the article will be sent to a new reviewer.
-The review process lasts approximately three months.
+All articles reviewed will be treated confidentially.
+The review process lasts approximately two months.

 4. Reviewer Bias

 If there is a potential, existing or supposed conflict of interest between the (po-tential) reviewer and the author, the (potential) reviewer will not evaluate the article.
 Reviewers are seen as biased if: